Jim Lewis (business executive): Career with the Walt Disney Company

 Lewis began his Disney Career in 1996 as the Director of Planning and Finance for Walt Disney Attractions.
-He progressed to become Senior Vice President, Business Development and Public Affairs for the Walt Disney World Resort.
-Jim became the General Manager of the Disney Vacation Club (DVC) in November 2003; he was promoted to the position of President in 2006, making him one of the most senior African-Americans in the Disney Company.
-He received the Company's highest performance rating for 14 consecutive years.
+He was considered a "rising star" at the time and was a top candidate for the position of President of the Walt Disney World Resort.
+He was mentored by Disney executive Al Weiss during this period.
+Lewis progressed to become Senior Vice President, Business Development and Public Affairs for the Walt Disney World Resort.
+Lewis became the General Manager of the Disney Vacation Club (DVC) in November 2003; he was promoted to the position of President in 2006, making him one of the most senior African-Americans in the Disney Company.
+He received the company's highest performance rating for 14 consecutive years.

 During his tenure as President of the Disney Vacation Club, Lewis' division has expanded rapidly.
 When he took over, DVC had approximately 70,000 members in 2003; there were over 300,000 in 2006.
-The LA Times reported that the Disney Vacation Club's sales and profits more than doubled from 2003 to 2007.
+The LA Times reported that the Disney Vacation Club's sales more than doubled from 2003 to 2007.
+According to Tom Staggs, then-chairman of Disney Parks, Experiences and Products, the company's timeshare revenue and operating income both doubled during Lewis' tenure.
+At its peak, the DVC generated over $190 million in operating income.
 Lewis has overseen the expansion of his division to California with the addition of time-share rooms at Disney's Grand Californian Hotel & Spa and to Hawaii with the forthcoming Aulani Resort.

-Lewis led DVC’s first international expansion with the development of a 15,000 square foot sales center in Tokyo, Japan.
-Six of DVC's 12 resorts were designed and built during Lewis' tenure.
+Lewis led DVC's first international expansion with the development of a 15,000 square foot sales center in Tokyo, Japan.
+Six of DVC's 12 resorts were designed and built during Lewis' tenure, including Bay Lake Tower, Kidani Village at Disney's Animal Kingdom Lodge, Saratoga Springs Resort and the Treehouse Villas at Saratoga.
+Saratoga Springs was the company's largest vacation resort at the time.

-Jim Lewis abruptly "parted-ways" with Disney in 2011.
-Disney ousted Lewis for his part in selling time-shares for over a year, at the Aulani resort in Hawaii, with fees that were less than the cost of actual taxes and maintenance.
+James Lewis abruptly "parted ways" with Disney in 2011, shortly after Weiss retired.
+Disney allegedly fired Lewis after it became known that, for over a year, time-shares at the Aulani resort in Hawaii had been sold for fees that were less than the cost of actual taxes and maintenance.
+After his departure, he was replaced by Claire Bilby.
+However, Lewis was given a consulting role at Disney and a letter of recommendation.